+Broadband

-Please tick which services are connected to your property and give details of the supplier:
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas $\mathbf{\nabla}$ OCTOPUS ENERGY STANDARD NORM WATER Water mains or private water supply $\mathbf{\nabla}$ BOARD Electricity $\mathbf{N}$ OCTOPUS ENERGY STANDARD NORM Mains drainage $\mathbf{N}$ Telephone Cable TV or satellite

+$\mathbf{N}$

+PLUSNET

-Services Connected Supplier Gas or liquid petroleum gas Scottish Power Water mains or private water supply Mains Electricity Scottish Power Mains drainage \checkmark Mains Telephone Cable TV or satellite Broadband b.
-Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
-Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
-Is there a responsibility to contribute to repair and maintenance of the stairwell or other common areas? maintenance of the roof, common If you have answered yes, please give e details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d.
-Do you have the right to walk over any out your rubbish bin or to maintain you No hbours' property - for example to put ?
-If you have answered yes, please give e details: e.
-As far as you are aware, do any of you property, for example to put out their r ubbish bin or · · If you have answered yes, please give details: f.
-As far as you are aware, is there a pul • land is privately-owned.)
+- b.
+Is there a septic tank system at your property?
+No - (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

+If you have answered yes, please give details of the company with which you have a maintenance contract:

+11 Responsibilities for shared or common areas

+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No c.
+Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

+- b.
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas? - No d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+No e.
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
+No f.
+As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+No If you have answered yes, please give details: